Maxim Ksuta

 An Essay from the Perspective of Vilém Flusser

-The photograph presented to me is a challenge to the dialogical nature of the image and the objecthood of the surrounding world.
-This shot is not merely the result of the photographer’s gesture but also a testament to the relationship between human and apparatus, between creator and tool.
+The photograph presented here challenges both the dialogical nature of images and the apparent objecthood of the world.
+It is not merely the result of a photographer’s gesture, but a manifestation of the relationship between human and apparatus, between operator and program.

-Here, in this image, the pipe, wall, and plant cease to be “real” things.
-They become elements of a conceptual universe, visual symbols that “point” to meaning rather than contain it.
-The camera is not simply a device that records reality but an interface capable of transforming objects into concepts.
+Within this image, the pipe, the wall, and the plant cease to function as “things.”
+They are transposed into elements of a conceptual universe — visual symbols that do not contain meaning but rather point toward it.
+The camera is no longer a recording device; it operates as an interface that translates objects into concepts.

-The image of the pipe, slightly tilted and marked with a graphic symbol, is a metaphor for functionality turned into cultural text.
-The act of someone drawing on the pipe is an example of the “play” humans engage in with objects of the industrial world.
-The graffiti transforms the pipe into a bearer of meaning, a medium of communication.
-Meanwhile, the plant growing against the backdrop of the brick wall challenges this very industry, presenting a contrast between the organic and the artificial, the living and the static.
+The pipe, slightly inclined and marked by a graphic intervention, becomes a metaphor for functionality re-coded as cultural text.
+The act of inscribing it is an instance of “play” — the human engagement with the technical objects of the industrial world.
+The graffiti transforms the pipe into a carrier of meaning, into a medium of communication.
+In contrast, the plant growing against the brick wall introduces a counter-gesture: the organic confronting the artificial, the living interrupting the static.

-What is significant here, however, is the act of photographing itself.
-The photographer is a “programmer” working with the “memory” of the apparatus.
-The choice of angle, framing, and the relationships between objects is a process that extracts the image from the flow of randomness and imbues it with meaning.
-The apparatus, despite its cold functionality, becomes a tool for cultural expression, and the photographer, interacting with it, does not merely record but creates.
+What is decisive, however, is the act of photographing itself.
+The photographer functions as a “programmer,” operating within the memory of the apparatus.
+Framing, angle, and the relational arrangement of objects are not neutral choices but acts that extract an image from the flux of contingency and inscribe it with meaning.
+The apparatus, despite its technical rigidity, becomes a vehicle of cultural expression, and the photographer, in dialogue with it, produces rather than merely records.

-This work reveals the essence of photography as communication.
-It speaks not only about the objects within the frame but also about the gaze that perceived them, the person behind the camera, and us, the viewers of this photograph.
-We become part of this visual dialogue, transforming from passive spectators into interpreters.
+This work reveals photography as a form of communication.
+It speaks not only of the objects it depicts, but of the gaze that constituted them, of the operator behind the camera, and of us — the viewers who complete the circuit.
+We are no longer passive spectators; we become interpreters within a visual dialogue.

 #Fujica6x9